antoniobsi21/blogpress-api/README.md

 A API to interact with blogpress application avaible in https://github.com/antoniobsi21/blogpress

 ## Requirements
-User the existing `.env` file and set the following fields:
+Use the existing `.env` file and set the following fields:

     HOST=localhost
     PORT=3000 # The port that the application will run